WELCOME

 WE HAVE A DUNCAN

-With over 10 years experience, running painting seminars all around the world and hundreds of video tutorials under his belt, there is no one better to both teach and give you the confidence to achieve the results you've always dreamed of.
+With over 15 years experience, running painting seminars all around the world and hundreds of video tutorials under his belt, there is no one better to both teach and give you the confidence to achieve the results you've always dreamed of.

-£3.99 PER MONTH
+£4.99 PER MONTH

 That's about the same price as a really nice cup of coffee.
 Not too bad for expertly produced painting tutorials and tons of inspiration.
+And everything is included.
+No tiers here!

 MONTHLY PAINTING CHALLENGES